EMsoft-org/EMsoft/ReadMe.md

-# EMsoft Version 4.2
+# EMsoft Version 4.3

 This package contains a series of programs along with a library, mostly written in fortran-90 with some OpenCL bits, for the computation and visualization of scanning electron microscopy diffraction patterns, notably EBSD, ECP, TKD, and EKP.
 The programs can be used as standalone command-line programs, and produce HDF5 output files that can then be visualized using an IDL virtual app (Interactive Data Language) or read and processed from any other package with HDF5 capability.

+This is the first release of version 4.3; this release provides significant additions to the package and many changes under the hood.
+See below for a detailed list.
+There is also an important change to the open source model: a portion of our source code is now licensed for commercial entities.
+Academic and government users can continue to use the source under the BSD2 license, as before.

-This is the first release of version 4.2; this release does not provide many changes to the package buty mainly serves to create a reference point for a Dictionary Indexing tutorial paper that will likely appear in the journal **Integrating Materials and Manufacturing Innovation**.
-This EMsoft version 4.2 release has the following DOI (through Zenodo):
+The Dictionary Indexing tutorial paper has now been published in the journal **Integrating Materials and Manufacturing Innovation**.
+The EMsoft version that goes along with this paper is version 4.2; this release has the following DOI (through Zenodo):

 ![Zenodo DOI Badge](https://zenodo.org/badge/109896059.svg)